Charlie-PKU/Charlie-PKU.github.io/research.md

 <br>

-- **"Research on transnational mobility of researchers based on multi-agent modeling: A case study of artificial intelligence"**
+- **"Research on Transnational Mobility of Researchers based on Multi-Agent Modeling: A case study of Artificial Intelligence"**

 &#8194;&#8194; [Preliminary Slides (in Chinese)](https://charlie-pku.github.io/mypaper/Working_Papers/Mobility_2023.pdf)